maxcell/prince.dev/content/advanced-context/index.md

 ## Building Out our Reusable Notification

 We'll start with building out the Notification Component since it is the smallest and then we'll dive into how we want to use Context to make it appear!
 We will be using [Material UI's Snackbar](https://material-ui.com/components/snackbars/) which will handle the appearance and determining the location on the page.
-The main properties we want to look at are: `open`, `message`, `anchorOrigin`, `status`, `autoHideDuration`, and `onClose`.
+The main properties we want to look at are: `open`, `message`, `anchorOrigin`, `status`, `autoHideDuration`, `onClose`, `onExited`.

 For our developers, we just care about them telling us what the `message` is and what kind of `status` does it require.
 The other properties should be consistent no matter what, so we won't expose a way to change them.
 Let's start a new file called `notification-context.js`: